lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Decap Process:

-  1. Separate the private keys and ciphertexts (mlkemSK, tradSK) = sk
+  1. Separate the private keys

+      (mlkemSK, tradSK) = sk

+  2. Parse the ciphertext

       (mlkemCT, tradCT) = ct

-  2. Perform the respective component Encap operations according to their algorithm specifications.
+  3. Perform the respective component Encap operations according to their algorithm specifications.

       mlkemSS = MLKEM.Decaps(mlkemSK, mlkemCT)
       tradSS  = TradKEM.Decap(tradSK, tradCT)

-  3. If either ML-KEM.Decaps() or TradKEM.Decap() return an error,
+  4. If either ML-KEM.Decaps() or TradKEM.Decap() return an error,
      then this process must return an error.

       if NOT mlkemSS or NOT tradSS:
         output "Encapsulation error"

-  4. Combine
+  5. Combine the KEM secrets and additional context to yield the composite shared secret

       ss = KDF(mlkemSS || tradSS || tradCT || tradPK || Domain)

-  5. Output shared secret key
+  6. Output composite shared secret key

      return ss
 ~~~